imagej/imagej.github.io/pages/demo-tech-box.md

 layout: page
 author:
 categories:
-description: This page demonstrates how to insert a tecg box.
+description: This page demonstrates how to insert a tech box.
 ---

 ## Usage